 TEACHING

-I am committed to the success of students pursuing higher education, particularly first-generation college students, women, racial and ethnic minority students, and gender and sexual minority students.
-Creating an open and inclusive environment in the classroom where students feel comfortable engaging with other students and with the professor and -- importantly -- seeking help when needed is critical to effective teaching.
+I am committed to the success of underrepresented students pursuing higher education.
+Creating an open and inclusive environment in the classroom where students feel comfortable engaging with other students and with the professor and—importantly—seeking help when needed is critical to effective teaching.
 In my classroom, I do this by addressing power and privilege from the outset, discussing strategies for engaging in tough conversations, and challenging students to open their minds to new ways of seeing.

-I have experience teaching undergraduates at University of California, Berkeley and graduate students at University of California, San Francisco.
-Courses I have taught include advanced qualitative research methods courses for undergraduate students, senior seminars in sociology, introduction to sociology (health and society emphasis), as well as social theory and proposal development seminars for graduate students.
+I have experience teaching undergraduates at the University of Chicago and the University of California, Berkeley and graduate students at the University of Chicago and UCSF.
+Courses I have taught include advanced qualitative research methods courses, social theory, senior seminars in sociology, introduction to sociology (health and society emphasis), and graduate seminars in special topics.
 I welcome the opportunity to teach substantive and methods courses in sociology, science and technology studies, as well as interdisciplinary social sciences.

 COURSES TAUGHT